LHCfitNikhef/FPF-WG1/README.md

 Currently, the total cross section is computed by reading the structure functions from the LHAPDF set and follows the procedure described in this [paper](https://arxiv.org/pdf/1808.02034.pdf).
-For instance, to compute the total inclusive cross section for the interaction of a *neutrino* to a free-proton target with an energy $E_\nu = 5 \cdot 10^3~\mathrm{GeV}$, one can simply run the following command:
+For instance, to compute the total cross section for the interaction of a *neutrino* to a free-proton target with an energy $E_\nu = 5 \cdot 10^3~\mathrm{GeV}$, one can simply run the following command:
 ```bash